CMS Releases FY 2024 Rule for Skilled Nursing Facilities

 1 Published in the Federal Register; Based on the second quarter 2022 IHS Global Inc. forecast of the 2018-based SNF market basket.

-CMS is proposing an expansion of the SNF VBP program including the adoption of four new quality measures, a replacement of one quality measure, and several policy changes in the SNF VBP program.
-The proposed adoption of the four new measures would begin with FY 2026, FY 2027, and FY 2028 SNF VBP years with data collection beginning in FY 2024.
+CMS finalized an expansion of the SNF VBP program including the adoption of four new quality measures, a replacement of one quality measure, and several policy changes.
+The four new measures would begin with FY 2026, FY 2027, and FY 2028 SNF VBP years with data collection beginning in FY 2024.

-For FY 2026, CMS proposes the adoption of the Nursing Staff Turnover measure, with a FY 2024 performance year, with a payment impact beginning in FY 2026.
-For FY 2027, CMS proposes the adoption of the Discharge Function Score measure with a FY 2025 performance year.
-This measure is also proposed for the SNF QRP.
-CMS is also proposing for FY 2027 the Long Stay Hospitalization measure per 100 residents and the Percent of Residents Experiencing One or More Falls with Major Injury (Long Stay) with a FY 2025 performance year.
+For FY 2026, CMS is adopting the Nursing Staff Turnover measure, with a FY 2024 performance year and payment impact beginning in FY 2026.
+For FY 2027, CMS finalized the adoption of the Discharge Function Score measure with a FY 2025 performance year.
+This measure is also being adopted for the SNF Quality Reporting Program (QRP).
+Also for FY 2027, CMS finalized the Long Stay Hospitalization measure per 1,000 residents and the Percent of Residents Experiencing One or More Falls with Major Injury (Long Stay) measure with a FY 2025 performance year.

-CMS has proposed the replacement of the Skilled Nursing Facility 30-Day All-Cause Readmission measure with the Skilled Nursing Facility Within Stay Potentially Preventable Readmissions measures beginning with the FY 2025 performance year.
+CMS will be replacing the Skilled Nursing Facility 30-Day All-Cause Readmission measure with the Skilled Nursing Facility Within Stay Potentially Preventable Readmissions measures beginning with a FY 2025 performance year.

-Finally, for the VBP program, CMS has proposed an increase of the payback percentage policy under the program from the current 60% level to 66% for FY 2027.
-The intent of this change is to provide bonuses to the high performing, high duals SNFs without impacting other SNFs.
+CMS is also adopting a Health Equity Adjustment to reward SNFs that perform well with a resident population that is at least 20% with dual eligibility status.
+The Health Equity Adjustment will begin with the FY 2027.
+The approach is to reward for excellent care for underserved populations.
+Finally, CMS has finalized an increase of the payback percentage policy under the program from the current 60% level to 66% for FY 2027.
+The intent is to allow for Health Equity Adjustment bonuses to the high performing, high duals SNFs without impacting other SNFs.

 Quality reporting program

-CMS is proposing the threshold for data completion for the Minimum Data Set (MDS) items increase beginning in FY 2026.
 The proposal is for SNFs to report 100% of the required quality measure data and standardized resident assessment data collected using the MDS on at least 90% of the assessments submitted to CMS.
 The current threshold is 80%.
-Any SNF that does not meet the proposed requirement will be subject to a 2 percentage points reduction of the applicable fiscal year annual payment update beginning with FY 2026.
+Any SNF that does not meet the updated requirement will be subject to a 2% reduction of the applicable fiscal year annual payment update beginning with FY 2026.

 There are currently 16 measures for FY 2024.